markyoder/wasp_clone/waspcore/README.md

 ## String Pool
 The string pool consists of two members, 1) a vector of chars, 2) a vector of indices indicating string starts.

-In this way, the string data that is consumed from a text file is reasonable maintained and size not inflated.
+In this way, the string data that is consumed from a text file is reasonably maintained and size not inflated.

 In a benchmark of one application's input where the token's mathematical mode was 3 characters, with a mean of 4, using std::string produces on average ~28+ byte overhead per token.
 Using the StringPool facilitated the memory consolidation.